jperkin/www.perkin.org.uk/_posts/2013-12-04-a-nodejs-powered-8-bit-cpu-part-four.markdown

 }

 /*
  * At this point we are ready to read in the first address.
-We set the
+The 6309's RESET
+ * vector is at $FFFE-$FFFF, which is the hardcoded location where it reads
+ * the first address from.
+ *
- * starting address to $1020, though it is somewhat arbitrary, as long as
+ * We provide the starting address of $1020, though it is somewhat arbitrary,
- * we do not use the special reserved areas of memory (e.g. $FFFE-$FFFF!)
+ * and we could use any address except for $FFF0-$FFFF which is reserved.
  */
 shiftout(0x10); sixclock();	// Load address from $FFFE shiftout(0x20); sixclock();	// Load address from $FFFF